jsbard/headless-wordpress-react/readme.md

 `npm install`

 ## Configure wp-config.php

+#### You may not have to complete this step.
+Check if your wp-config.php file exists and is configured correctly.
+If so, great!
+You can move to the next step.

 Since you deleted the local one, you will need to create and edit `/app/public/wp-config.php` with the database information for your Local server.